 Ultimately, if your CV doesn’t reach the hiring manager, you can apply to as many jobs as you want, you’ll get an interview, and you’re never going to be in the running for a new job.
 The outreach job search strategy is a very powerful method that does get results.

 Your CV Needs To Impress

-Firstly, it's very important that you write a short cover letter that you will include in your email to the hiring manager.
-It needs to briefly outline your experience, achievements and if at all possible, include referrals to relevant hiring managers who could provide you a reference.
+Firstly, it’s very important that you write a short cover letter that you will include in your email to the hiring manager.
+It needs to outline your experience, achievements briefly, and if at all possible, include referrals to relevant hiring managers who could provide you with a reference.